aplteam/Tester2/README.md

 Run requires a Boolean right argument.
 A 1 makes the test framework stop on a line that fails to return the expected result (`PassesIf`, `FailsIf`, `GotoTidyUp`) while a 0 does not.

-The optional left argument must also be Boolean and defines whether the `Run` function should stop right before any of the test cases is executed (1) or not (0, which is the default).
+The optional left argument must also be Boolean and defines whether the test framework should stop right before any of the test cases is executed (1) or not (0, which is the default).

 #### `RunGUI`

 With `RunGUI` you can achieve the same as with `Run` but it is a Windows-only feature.
 It might be easier to start with `RunGUI` but you might switch to `Run` later, if only because it is significantly faster.

 However, there are situations when `RunGUI` is indispensable: `Tester2`'s own test cases are almost impossible to follow without it, for example.
-It's also useful in order to demonstrate the features of the `Tester2` class.
+It's also useful to demonstrate the features of the `Tester2` class.

 `RunGUI` requires only a right argument; if this is empty _all_ test cases will be executed.
 You can specify numbers or a group name or mix a group name with one or more numbers.
-You can also precede a group name with a `~` (without) in order to execute all test cases but the members of that group.
+You can also precede a group name with a `~` (without) to execute all test cases but the members of that group.

 Notes: